F) Welfare – Implementing Safeguarding for under 18s

 - If we still can’t find them, we call the parents/guardian/emergency services.

-- The Principal will endeavour to track the student down. (he will phone student’s friends and visit places in town where he/she may be)
+- The Emergency Phone Holder will endeavour to track the student down. (he/she will phone student’s friends and might visit places in town where he/she may be)

 - The same procedure follows if they are late home for dinner (30 minutes leeway given – although we don’t tell this to the students)

-- If an under 18 is scheduled to go on an excursion arranged by the school and they don’t appear by the time the coach is due to leave, the excursion leader will call the students mobile and if there is no answer will call the Principal who will follow up.
+- If an under 18 is scheduled to go on an excursion arranged by the school and they don’t appear by the time the coach is due to leave, the excursion leader will call the students mobile and if there is no answer will call the Emergency Phone holder who will follow up.

 F4) Welfare Provision

-- The Principal, Director and Accommodation Manager are the members of ELC’s Welfare Team.
-There is a ‘It’s good to Talk’ poster on the wall in every classroom and in every student file There is also a Safeguarding Poster (‘It’s everyone’s responsibility’) in every classroom and there is a A3 poster with all the admin team’s photos up in every classroom, in the hallways and in the common rooms.
+- The two Directors and the Residence Manager are the members of ELC’s Welfare Team.
+There is a ‘It’s good to Talk’ poster on the wall in every classroom.
+There is also a Safeguarding Poster (Safeguarding is everyone’s responsibility) in every classroom and there is a poster with all the admin team’s photos up in every classroom, in the hallways and in the common rooms.

-- The ELC Safeguarding team is made up of the Welfare Team + the Vice Principal, the Social Programme Manager, the Self-Catering Manager, a teacher and the Admissions’ Officer.
+- The ELC Safeguarding team is made up of the Welfare Team + the Principal, the Vice Principal, the Registrar, the Residence Manager and a teacher/Risk Assessment Manager.
 There are always a minimum of 2 members of the team in the school at any time.

-- There is always a member of the welfare or safeguarding team in every building where Under 18s are being taught.
+- During July and August there is always a member of the welfare or safeguarding team in the Summer Centre and 1 The Avenue.

-- The Principal’s office is right next to the entrance in Abon House and he sees when every student comes and goes in that building.
-He also endeavours to know the name and background of every student in the school and will go around classrooms and common rooms during every break time in all the school buildings.
+- The Directors, Principal and Welfare Office endeavour to know the name and background of every student in the school and will go around classrooms and common rooms during break times.

-- All unaccompanied visitors have to sign in and are given a flyer making them aware that there are Under 18s in the school and reminding them of their welfare responsibilities.
+- All unaccompanied visitors have to sign in.
+They are given a red lanyard which they must wear and are given a flyer making them aware that there are Under 18s in the school and reminding them of their welfare responsibilities.

 - Under 18s are given an activity flyer whenever they go on a school activity or excursion reminding them of procedures and expectations.